lucky-tensor/current/tools/genesis/genesis_instructions.md

 2. Configure the nodes

 2a.
 Nodes will need to have a number of tools installed in order to compile.
-This script *might*  work for your distro `https://github.com/0o-de-lally/libra/blob/v6/ol/util/setup.sh`
+This script *might*  work for your distro ./util/dev-setup.sh

 ```
 # targeting ubuntu
 sudo apt update
-sudo apt install -y git tmux jq build-essential cmake clang llvm libgmp-dev pkg-config libssl-dev lld
+sudo apt install -y git tmux jq build-essential cmake clang llvm libgmp-dev pkg-config libssl-dev lld libpq-dev

 curl https://sh.rustup.rs -sSf | sh -s -- --default-toolchain stable -y
 ```